micro-os-plus/utils-lists-xpack/website/pages/home.md

 ### xpm/npm

-In addition to the source files, this project also includes a `package.json` file with the metadata allowing it to be identified as an **xpm/npm** package that can be directly installed from GitHub or from the [npmjs.com](https://www.npmjs.com) registry as [`@micro-os-plus/utils-lists`](https://www.npmjs.com/package/@micro-os-plus/utils-lists).
+In addition to the source files, this project also includes a `package.json` file with the metadata that allows it to be identified as an **xpm/npm** package that can be directly installed from GitHub or from the [npmjs.com](https://www.npmjs.com) registry as [`@micro-os-plus/utils-lists`](https://www.npmjs.com/package/@micro-os-plus/utils-lists).